PMET-public/module-data-install/README.md

 **is\_active** - Optional: Values = Y/N. Default = Y

 **apply\_to** - Optional.
 Defaults to 0.
-Accepted values 2= Apply to Visitors, 1= Apply to Registered Users
+Accepted values 2= Apply to Visitors, 1= Apply to Registered Users, 0= Both Visitors and Registered

 **conditions_serialized** - Optional (but if you dont put anything in, then really whats the point?) - This is taken from the database magento_customersegment_segment.conditions_serialized column.
 Content will be run through the [**Content Substitution**](#content-substitution) process that will replace identifiers like product and customer attributes.
 ID values for Region and Country should remain in place as they should be consistant across installations.